-Toss bread cubes on a baking sheet with garlic butter.
+- Toss bread cubes on a baking sheet with butter mixture.
 Spread cubes into an even layer and bake for 15 minutes.
 Stir cubes and continue baking for 5-10 minutes, until dry and light golden brown.
 (Baking times may vary by loaf.)

 - While hot, sprinkle with additional kosher or sea salt and pepper, if desired.
 Cool to room temperature and store in an airtight container on the counter for up to 3 days, in the refrigerator for up to a week, or in the freezer for up to a month.

 - Add garlic to the seasoned melted butter and olive oil mixture.
 Simmer for 1 minute, until the garlic is fragrant, but not brown.
 Remove from heat and allow mixture to cool for 20 minutes.